piotrpl/CarND-Vehicle-Detection/README.md

 ####2.
 Pipeline example.

-The code for this step is contained in the `search_windows()` function in the "helper functions" section of the `solution.ipny` IPython notebook.
+The code for this step is contained in the `search_windows()` function in the "helper functions" section of the `solution.ipnyb` IPython notebook.

 As described above, I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a good result.
 Here are some example images: